BUILD THE COMMUNITY

 Roadmap-Hosted Forums

 Forums bring together smaller groups and partners from the Roadmap Summit to target specific issues, challenges and topics.
-Below are overviews and materials from several forums … please note that the material for Forum is what was distributed at the time of the Forum, it is not up-to-date, but instead documenting the work in that moment in time.
+Below are overviews and materials from several forums … please note that the material for each Forum is what was distributed at the time of the Forum, it is not up-to-date, but instead documenting the work in that moment in time.